Iteranya/anita-cms/README.md

 ---

+---

 ## 💡 Why Choose Anita?

+Anita is for those who value simplicity, speed, and creative freedom.
+If you're looking for a CMS that stays out of your way and lets you build dynamic websites without a complex backend or expensive subscriptions, you've come to the right place.

+**Important Note:** Anita is deliberately *not* designed for enterprise-level scalability or handling massive data volumes.
+If SQLite reaches its limits, so does Anita.
+We're focusing on simplicity, not massive scale.

 ### For the **Practical Dreamers**

 *   Build dynamic websites and blogs without writing a single line of backend code.
 *   Let Aina handle the API interactions while you focus on the vision.
 *   Stay lightweight, fast, and completely understandable.
+*   **No more overkill:** Ditch the complex enterprise CMS when all you need is a simple, powerful website.

 ### For the **Overworked and Underpaid**

 *   Create stunning, interactive client sites at lightning speed.
 *   One-click publishing and editing from a simple admin panel.
 *   "It just works" — even when the deadline is tomorrow.
+*   **Free yourself from subscription hell:** Stop paying $20 a month just to change the color of your headers.
+Anita gives you full control without the recurring fees.

 ### For the **Vanilla JS Enjoyers**

 *   No `node_modules/` nightmares.
 *   A truly hackable and transparent core.
+*   Embrace the simplicity and power of vanilla JavaScript for a streamlined development experience.

+### For the **Artists, Small Businesses, and Freelancers**

+*   Anita is your go-to CMS for building portfolios, showcasing products, and connecting with your audience.
+*   Create beautiful, API-driven websites that reflect your brand without the complexities of enterprise solutions.

+### **Zero Lock-In Data**

+*   Your content and forms are stored in simple `pages.db` and `forms.db` files.
+*   Migrating from Anita is a breeze – no vendor lock-in, no proprietary formats.
+Your data is always accessible and portable.

+---

 ## 🎨 Theming Made Stupid Simple (Coming Soon™)